mbrt/keygen-post/post.md

 KLEE: done: generated tests = 2
 ```

 KLEE will generate test cases for the `input` variable, trying to cover all the possible execution paths and to make the provided assertions to fail (if any given).
 In this case we have two execution paths and two generated test cases, covering them.
 Test cases are in the output directory (in this case `/work/klee-out-0`).
 The soft link `klee-last` is also provided for convenience, pointing to the last output directory.
-A bunch of files were created, including the two test cases named `test000001.ktest` and `test000002.ktest`.
-These are binary files, which can be examined with `ktest-tool` utility.
+Inside that directory a bunch of files were created, including the two test cases named `test000001.ktest` and `test000002.ktest`.
+These are binary files, which can be examined with the `ktest-tool` utility.
 Let's try it:

 ```
 $ ktest-tool --write-ints klee-last/test000001.ktest